 - The Missouri Juvenile Code, Section 211.331, sets forth that in each county of the first and second classes it is the duty of the county court (commission) to provide a place of detention for children coming within the provisions of the code.
 The code further states "detention should approximate as closely as possible the care of the children in good homes." - The Robert L. Perry Juvenile Justice Center is a facility designated by the 13th Judicial Circuit (encompassing Boone and Callaway counties) to provide detention, evaluation services, and temporary care to juveniles placed at the Juvenile Justice Center by order of the court.
 Abused, neglected, or dependent children who are in need of protective care and custody are not served by the center. - The Robert L. Perry Juvenile Justice Center began serving juveniles on January 15, 1975.
 On January 24, 1995, the Juvenile Justice Center moved into its present facility.
 The facility is coeducational, with a detention wing and a program wing.
-The juveniles placed at the Juvenile Justice Center are primarily between 11 and 17 years of age.
+The juveniles placed at the Juvenile Justice Center are primarily between 11 and 18 years of age.
 The detention wing originally housed 12 residents and the program wing housed 21 residents.
 On October 5, 2004, the Juvenile Justice Center finished an expansion of the detention wing.
 The detention wing now houses 24 residents: 20 males and 4 females.
-The program wing still houses 21 residents: 14 males and 7 females. - In a structured and supervised setting, with an atmosphere of care and concern, juveniles at the Juvenile Justice Center involve themselves in a variety of learning situations.
+The program wing still houses 21 residents: 14 males and 7 females. - With appropriated funding, Raise the Age went into effect July 2021.
+Additionally, Holding Certified Youth went into effect December 2021. - In a structured and supervised setting, with an atmosphere of care and concern, juveniles at the Juvenile Justice Center involve themselves in a variety of learning situations.
 All residents are required to pursue some type of academic achievement while in residence.
 The Juvenile Justice Center, in conjunction with Columbia Public Schools, provides school classes daily.
 Additionally, residents participate in needs based educational classes, complete individual contract assignments to address identified needs, and participate in other educational, recreational, and life skills activities.
 Families of juveniles are encouraged to visit residents and to participate in programming developed to promote positive family functioning. - The commitment by Boone County to finance and create innovative programming has greatly benefited juvenile offenders.
 Through the various services and activities provided for these juveniles, many of them have been able to return home, alter problematic behaviors, and be successful in the community.